 Hogwash.
 Think back in your own life to a time when you were very frightened or upset.
 Did it help (or would it have helped) you feel better to have someone you trusted come and put his or her arm around your and calmly reassure you that everything was going to be alright?
 Of course it did.
 Our dogs are no different.

 One writer created a list of ,”6 Things to Remember When You Have a Fearful Dog,” which is a nice illustration of how kindness and patience can take your dog a long way.

-At times when emotions run high, we are more concerned with helping our dogs get those emotions back under control.
+At times when emotions run high, we are more concerned with helping our dogs get those emotions back under control than having him respond perfectly to our cues.
 In fact, when a dog is very afraid, the emotional part of the brain — the amygdala — takes over, and the thinking part of the brain — the cortex — doesn’t work well.
 The over-threshold dog isn’t even capable of connecting his behavior to reinforcement, which is why we try hard in our behavior modification protocols to keep the dog below threshold — so learning can happen.
 If he is shaking in fear, your calm voice and slow, gentle petting can be hugely reassuring to him; fast rubbing and an anxious tone, however, are not.